rjLelis/javascript-playground/rule-of-three/README.md

 # Rule of three

-if someNumber is some%
+if someNumber is some %

-then other number is another%
+then other number is another %

+## Worked concepts

+* DOM manipulation